DavidAppleyard.com

 altar + alter In the church there was a cross on the altar.

-It is impossible to alter past mistakes, but we can learn from them.
+It is impossible to alter past mistakes, but at least we can learn from them.

 (1) The boy was told to amend his behavior or face possible expulsion.